-As of February 1, 2014, we operated three distribution facilitates located in Romeoville, Illinois, Phoenix, Arizona and Chambersburg, Pennsylvania.
+As of January 31, 2015, we operated three distribution facilities located in Romeoville, Illinois, Phoenix, Arizona and Chambersburg, Pennsylvania.
 The Romeoville warehouse contains approximately 317,000 square feet, including an overflow facility.
 The lease for the Romeoville warehouse expires on April 30, 2017.
 The Phoenix warehouse contains approximately 437,000 square feet.
 The lease for the Phoenix warehouse expires on March 31, 2019 and has three renewal options with terms of five years each.
 The Chambersburg warehouse contains approximately 373,000 square feet.
 The lease for the Chambersburg warehouse expires on March 31, 2027 and has three renewal options with terms of five years each.

-We are embarking on a multi-year supply chain project beginning in 2014 which will include adding additional capacity, including a fourth distribution center expected to open in 2015, and system improvements to support expanded omni-channel capabilities.
+We have embarked on a multi-year supply chain project beginning in 2014, which will include adding additional capacity, including two additional distribution centers expected to open in 2015 and 2016, and system improvements to support expanded omni-channel capabilities.